bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 \subsection*{Tsanek Reproduction}
     Like other fungi, tsanek reproduce by mundane sporing.
-    They are the only race that can retain their sentience without qualar, but if their spores grow without the influence of tekatsae or a particularly old sovereign, the sprouting quickly becomes feral, unable to retain sentience.
+    They are the only race that can retain their sentience without qualar, but if their spores grow without the influence of Tek or a particularly old sovereign, the sprouting quickly becomes feral, unable to retain sentience.
     Due to this, tsaneks carefully control their spores' release.

     Tsaneks are known to feel very little connection to their offspring.